vicnesterenko/vicnesterenko/README.md

 - 👩‍💻 Hi, I’m Victoria Nesterenko
-- 👀 I’m interested in Python, makeup and life balance
+- 👀 I’m interested in Python, makeup and how don't write shit code
-- 🐍 I’m currently learning Pyhton/Django/API/SQL
-- ✨ I’m looking for new job opportunities and connections
+- 🐍 I’m trying coding and improve my skills
 - 👨‍🎓 I graduated from the Faculty of Informatics and Computer Engineering at Kyiv Polytechnic Institute (KPI)
-- 💙 I attended the [Python Beginning Scholarship Course](https://prjctr.com/course/python-beginning-scholarship) for 3 month
-- 📫 Reach me at [LinkedIn](https://www.linkedin.com/in/vicnesterenko/) or vicway.nesterenko@gmail.com

 <!---
 vicnesterenko/vicnesterenko is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.